 - Assistance under immigration programmes; and

-If MPF services are granted, the Department can assist proponents to identify further approvals that may be required or relevant government assistance programmes.
+If MPF services are granted, the Department can assist proponents with further information on approvals that may be required or relevant government assistance programmes.

-3. Has sufficient financial resources to complete the Australian Government approval(s) process; and have reasonable commercial viability.
+3. Has sufficient financial resources and support to: complete the Australian Government approval(s) process; and have reasonable commercial viability.

 Proponents seeking MPF services need to demonstrate the extent of financial support for the project—sufficient at least to carry it through the approvals processes.
 The Department will seek information to show that the project has demonstrated early engagement with relevant state or territory governments, attracted adequate funding and other support, including experience and proponent history to sustain it through the approvals processes.

-Evidence of adequate funding to enable the project to successfully complete approvals processes and the project's general viability may take many forms.
+Evidence of adequate funding and support to enable the project to successfully complete approvals processes and the project's general viability may take many forms.
 These may include:

 - Resolutions of support from the Board of a parent company, or a letter of support from a parent company, financial organisation or other investor;